Carel555/SIA-ETL-project/README.md

 ## 🧩 Database Design

 As part of the **Load** step in our ETL process, we designed a normalized PostgreSQL database schema under the `sia_normalised` schema.
 This design helps to improve query efficiency, eliminate redundancy, and support future scalability of the system (e.g., adding other airlines' reviews later).
+It must be noted that our analysis is still exploratory and not massive in scale.

 ### 📘 Schema Overview